anindox8/2D-RetinaNet-for-Prostate-Localization-in-mpMRI/README.md

 **Acknowledgments**: The following approach is based on a TensorFlow Estimator/Keras (v1.15) adaptation of [keras-retinanet](https://github.com/fizyr/keras-retinanet/) by Fizyr, [SEResNet](https://github.com/qubvel/classification_models) by Pavel Yakubovskiy et al., and an [anchor optimization algorithm](https://github.com/martinzlocha/anchor-optimization) by Martin Zlocha et al.

+**Note**: The following project is a precursor proof-of-concept leading up to the goal of computer-aided clinically significant prostate cancer detection in mpMRI scans.

 **Directories**
   ● Preprocess Dataset to Normalized Volumes in Optimized NumPy Format: `scripts/preprocess.py`
   ● Generate Data-Directory Feeder List: `scripts/feeder_csv.py`